Trust between lender and borrower, a vital factor for unsecured loans

 A credit card is an unsecured mode of borrowing in the sense that the issuer allows you to tap into a pool of money.
 Interestingly, the lender does not give you the money you need as a lump sum.
 Instead, any time you need money, you just charge the amount to your card.
 However, there is a spending limit.
 Borrowing money through credit cards is easy.
 After getting your application approved, you can step into the nearest outlet and spend on the strength of your card.

 All it takes to obtain this debt is a notification to banks or credit unions.
-The loan amount comes as a lump sum but you pay in monthly instalments.
+The loan amount comes as a lump sum but you pay in monthly installments.
 With good credit, you can obtain signature loans plus they attract low interest rates.
 To benefit in the future, you need to be disciplined by paying promptly as soon as the obligation falls due.
 If you diligently follow this approach, subsequent borrowing becomes easy and you get to enjoy reasonable rates.